suhaibfida/Kathe-Bathe/README.md

 ## 2. Download `inference.py`

-The inference script can be downloaded directly from the Hugging Face repository:
+The preferred method is to download the exact submitted inference script directly from Hugging Face:

 ```python
 from huggingface_hub import hf_hub_download